jarrodharvey/intro-to-automation-for-dpp/README.md

 ## Common error messages

+### ERROR! while parsing a block mapping

-If you get an error message like "ERROR! while parsing a block mapping" after you copy and paste a rule into the config.yml file, highlight the rule that you just added and press the TAB key.
+If you got this error after you copied and pasted a rule into the config.yml file, highlight the rule that you just added and press the TAB key.
 This should properly align the rule, as YAML files are very finicky about formatting!

+### ERROR!
+Unacceptable pattern: ''

+You have entered a folder that doesn't exist.